brevdev/user-dotbrev/README.md

-# Brev Setup
+# Personal Settings for Brev.dev

-Whenever you create or join a project, your user `.brev` directory runs, applying your user settings to each project.
+Whenever you create or join a project, your user `.brev` directory runs, applying your personal user settings to each project.
+This includes terminal aliases, VSCode extensions, PS1 modifications etc.

-Fork and modify this template to add your own custom user settings to Brev.
-For project specific settings, see the [project `.brev` template repository](https://github.com/brevdev/default-project-dotbrev).
+Start by forking this repository, then follow the instructions below to modify this template to add your own custom user settings to Brev.dev.
+Remember to keep user specific settings here, for project specific settings see the [project `.brev` template repository](https://github.com/brevdev/default-project-dotbrev).

 ## Setup Steps